0xS3GFAULT/Project-TLE-Game-C/README.md

 ## How to run the game ?

-Prerequisites : **libSDL2**
+Prerequisites : **libSDL2**, *libSDL2-ttf*

-You can download it on Gnu/Linux with `sudo apt-get install libsdl2-dev`.
+You can download them on Gnu/Linux with `sudo apt-get install libsdl2-dev libsdl2-ttf-dev`.